 Read more: Who is Making a Profit in Shipping?

-For companies such as giant retail chains to keep merchandise in their stores, and weather seasonality, provided services and availability of shipping containers are equally if not even more important than price.
+For companies such as giant retail chains to keep merchandise in their stores, and weather seasonality, provided services, and availability of shipping containers are equally if not even more important than price.
 Freight Forwarders neither own nor have direct control over any asset.
 They have to contact and instruct the carriers to make shipping units available and board them on the vessel.
-Carriers on the other hand own and control majority of containers, vessels and other assets so they have the ability to deliver the required quantities and varieties of units at any time and at any given location within their network.
+Carriers, on the other hand, own and control the majority of containers, vessels, and other assets so they have the ability to deliver the required quantities and varieties of units at any time and at any given location within their network.

 When we think of “lowest rates” we may automatically qualify it as a good deal.
-Yes, “lowest freight rates” might be the lowest at the time, but are increasingly subjective to this volatile market that is influenced by number of different, constantly changing factors such as open space on a vessel, cost of fuel, actual supply - demand and other unpredictable factors like port congestion, port strikes that we hear about all the time.
+Yes, “lowest freight rates” might be the lowest at the time, but are increasingly subjective to this volatile market that is influenced by a number of different, constantly changing factors such as open space on a vessel, cost of fuel, actual supply-demand, and other unpredictable factors like port congestion, port strike that we hear about all the time.

 Coming in under forecast when shipping cargo is usually a great thing.
 However, it is not always so positive when the market is at a low and your competition is paying even less.
 In addition, internal resources and shipping expertise are not always readily available to make the necessary changes on the fly.

 That said, shippers might want to consider partnering with an NVOCC that legally operates as a carrier by accepting all the responsibilities for the cargo as well as issuing their own bill of lading.
 NVOCCs work with multiple shippers, BCOs and commit huge volumes to different VOCCs, which means higher levels of buying power and discounted rates.

 The surging number of mega-ships and sluggish global trade growth has recently forced even the largest VOCCs to restructure their service loops, reduce the number of the port of calls that have left shippers with fewer shipping options.